-A DNS reflection and amplification attack is a variation of a distributed denial of service attack using a large volume of DNS resolver responses to make a target inaccessible.
+A DNS reflection and amplification attack is a variation of a denial-of-service attack using a large volume of DNS resolver responses to make a target inaccessible.
 Reflection attacks send a request to DNS resolvers with responses directed to the target’s IP address.
 Amplification attacks rely on sending small queries that result in large responses that overwhelm a target server.

 The process of reflection and amplification as seen above:

-- an adversary creates a DNS packet with a spoofed origin indicating the target as the requestor (the packet specifically requests a reply of the maximum size allowed by DNS [i.e. 3876 bytes of data as per the Internet Engineering Task Force’s Request for Comments 6894 ])
+- an adversary creates a DNS packet with a spoofed origin indicating the target as the requestor (the packet specifically requests a reply of the maximum size allowed by DNS (i.e. 3876 bytes of data as per the Internet Engineering Task Force [IETF]’s Request for Comments [RFC] 6894)

 - the DNS resolver treats it as a normal request and returns a response of the requested size (significantly larger than the request size) to the target